SpongePowered/SpongeDocs/source/faq.rst

 - Community-developed modding API.
 We invite any developer to help out.
 - Lots of people involved with strong Java backgrounds and/or experience.
 - An extremely open project.
-- No legal issues, unlike the Bukkit project.
 - Keeping performance as a high priority during development.
 - Bukkit plugins *may* run on Sponge without change due to efforts by the community.
 - Plan to eventually be used to make client mods.
 - Not tied to any platform:

     - Can be used on a from-scratch server (i.e. Glowstone)
-      - Planned & officially working with Glowstone team
+      - Planned and officially working with Glowstone team
     - Can be used on top of Forge
-      - Planned & and officially working with Forge team
+      - Planned and officially working with Forge team
       - No need for client mods if only Sponge is used on the server
       - Can work with Forge mods
     - Can be injected into Minecraft directly